-- Tracking all pupil's progress every half term including those children with SEND - For pupils with SEND but without a Statement of SEN or Education Health and Care Plan (EHC plan), the decision regarding support required will be taken by the SENCO in consultation with staff, the Senior Leadership Team (SLT) and parents/carers - Change in a pupil's circumstances which has an effect on their well-being may lead to certain interventions in school and/or referrals for additional external support to being arranged - For pupils with a Statement of SEN or EHC plan, the decision will be reached when a plan is being produced and the needs have been identified - Recommendations resulting from assessments by professional outside agencies - Day to day allocation of priority of need is decided by individual teachers within Quality First Teaching.
+- Tracking all pupil's progress and academic attainment every term including those children with SEND; - Teacher's make professional judgements weekly and half termly to ensure appropriate and relevant classroom support can be made. - Day to day allocation of priority of need is decided by individual teachers within Quality First Teaching. - Changes in a pupil's circumstances which have an effect on their well-being may lead to certain interventions in school and/or referrals for additional external support to being arranged at any time. - For pupils with SEND but without an Education Health and Care Plan (EHC plan), the decision regarding support required will be taken by the SENCO in consultation with the head teacher, the Senior Leadership Team (SLT), staff and parents/carers this is formally reviewed at least three times a year. - For pupils with an EHC plan, the decision will be reached when a plan is being produced or reviewed and the needs have been identified or changed. - Recommendations resulting from assessments by professional outside agencies